OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

     ``contrail_configuration:`` hierarchy within the ``instances.yaml``
     file.

-    The ``CONTRAIL_CONTAINER_TAG`` for any TF Release 20 software can be obtained from `README Access to Tungsten Fabric Registry 20xx <https://www.juniper.net/documentation/en_US/contrail20/information-products/topic-collections/release-notes/readme-contrail-20.pdf>`__  .
+    The ``CONTRAIL_CONTAINER_TAG`` for any OpenSDN Release 20 software can be obtained from `README Access to OpenSDN Registry 20xx <https://www.juniper.net/documentation/en_US/contrail20/information-products/topic-collections/release-notes/readme-contrail-20.pdf>`__  .

     Here is an example instances.yml file configuration: